jnuvvula9/receipt-processor/README.md

 2. Navigate to the project directory: `cd receipt-processor`

 ## Running the Application
+Please make sure docker daemon is already running before you execute the following commands
 1. Build the Docker image: `docker build -t receipt-processor-app .`
 2. Run the application: `docker run -d -p 8080:63342 receipt-processor-app`
 3. The service is now accessible at `http://localhost:8080`.